albertaga27/moneta-agents-o1/README.md

 ```

 Note: Be sure that the user is authorized in CosmosDB with appropriate roles to perform data operations.
-Run the cosmosdb_cli_addrole.sh to set roles
+*Run the cosmosdb_cli_addrole.sh to set roles*

+### Use the Testing-o1.ipynb to create and manage prospects in the db and for fast testing.